Skip to main content

 Logseq is the open-source answer to Roam Research.
 Block-based outliner, bidirectional links, daily notes, all stored as local markdown.
 Free forever.

-Limitations.
-Outliner-only model is not for everyone.
-Mobile sync is improving but not yet smooth.
-Smaller plugin ecosystem than Obsidian.
+Limitations: the outliner-only model is not for everyone, mobile sync is improving but not yet smooth, and the plugin ecosystem is smaller than Obsidian's.

 Pricing: Free.